briandconnelly/BEACONToolkit/csv/doc/csv.md

 Now that we have our dataframe, we can start pulling out data and manipulating it using R. The simplest way to access data is by pulling out an entire column.
 In R, we can access particular columns using the `$` operator, which extracts data from objects.
-To pull out the Luminescence column from our dataset, we simply run:
+To pull out the Luminescence column from our data set, we simply run:

     lum_data$Luminescence